enginmanap/limonEngine-docs/docs/GettingStarted.rst

 If you are using Ubuntu, you can use the line below to install the required libraries:
 ::
-$ sudo apt install cmake git git-lfs libassimp-dev libbullet-dev libsdl2-dev libsdl2-image-dev libfreetype6-dev libtinyxml2-dev libglew-dev build-essential libglm-dev libtinyxml2-dev
+$ sudo apt install cmake git libassimp-dev libbullet-dev libsdl3-dev libsdl3-image-dev libfreetype6-dev libtinyxml2-dev libglew-dev build-essential libglm-dev

-Limon engine GitHub repository is configured to keep sample model files in git-lfs.
-If you don't have git-lfs installed, engine will compile as expected, and you can run your own maps with your own models, but sample map won't work.
-Following line can be used to clone the engine with git-lfs:
+Sample data and bundled third-party sources are included through git submodules, so no separate asset download step is required.
+Clone the engine and pull its submodules with:
 ::
-git lfs install
 git clone https://github.com/enginmanap/limonEngine.git
 cd limonEngine
-git lfs pull
+git submodule update --init

 Limon Engine uses cmake as build system, if all the libraries are installed and cmake can find them, invoking cmake should build the engine.